 All you do is stick a pencil in a bag full of water.

 Kids are totally impressed by this, so, it’s always a favorite.

-But somehow, we’ve never done it before.
-I didn’t want to do the same basic thing that a million other people have done, so I thought of a fun twist.
+We’ve done the classic Leak Proof Bag Science Experiment, but I didn’t want to do the same basic thing for Halloween, so I thought of a fun twist.